tdsticks/django_cookiercutter_template/README.md

 6. Once the above is installed and setup, run:
     > pip install --upgrade pip

-7. Determine if you want a more simple Django setup or to use Cookiecutter.
-If you just want the simple setup, then install the main requirements file.
-Otherwise, proceed down to the Cookiecutter section.
+7. Install this requirements file first, then optionally you can install the Cookiecutter setup for further libraries / configuration.
-    > pip install -r requirements_simple.txt
+    > pip install -r requirements.txt

 ## Windows